Introduction To Parting Line

 Sometimes the parting line is right in the middle, but sometimes finding a parting line is a drag on its own.

-A parting line varies by product’s geometry.
+A parting line varies by product geometry.
 Let’s take a simple example of a plastic cup.

 The outer surface will be designed by the first half of the mold ( A-Side ), while the inner surface will be developed by the other half ( B-Side ).
-The parting line will take shape on the outside edge of the brim of the cup.
+The parting line will take shape on the outside edge of the cup’s brim.

-As a professional, one fact should be obvious in your mind that Molders and designers think differently from each other.
+As a professional, one fact should be obvious in your mind Molders, and designers think differently from each other.

 The location of parting affects both in most cases.